BeSimple/BeSimpleDeploymentBundle/README.md

 **This bundle is still under developpment, unusable for now!**

--  DeploymentBundle supports many types of file synchronisation (rsync and ftp for now).
+-  DeploymentBundle supports many types of file synchronisation (rsync in ssh mode).
 -  You can setup many deployment configuration for many servers.
 -  You can provide `ignore` and `force` rules to control wich files are synchronized (in an easy way).
--  You can schedule commands executed after the deployment (on the remote server) ; some usefull commands are provided.
+-  You can schedule commands executed after the deployment (on the remote server).

 How to install